vektogram/jekyll-theme-console/_posts/2025-09-25-on-ai-generated-tools.markdown

 ---
 title: On AI Generated software
 layout: post
-date: '2025-09-25 09:51:12'
+date: "2025-09-25 09:51:12"
 categories: []
 ---

+# On AI Generated software

 You have seen it on the web.
 At least if you are a developer, the constant flux of AI generated tools is impressive.
 There is no doubt that since they became mainstream AI generated apps have become a kind of standard.

 The thing is, what is the problem with them?